citelao/cse132-site/_studios/03-stoplight.md

 The first step in programming an intersection is building the intersection.

-1. Wire up the intersection by hooking up 8 LEDs to your Arduino: two traffic lights (red, yellow, and green), and two "walk" indicators (any color).
+1. Wire up the intersection by hooking up 8 LEDs to your Arduino: two traffic lights (red, yellow, and green), and one pedestrian "walk" indicator (both "walk" and "don't walk", any color).
-If you wish, it is fine to use your RGB LED (used in assignment 1) as the "walk" indicators.
+If you wish, it is fine to use your RGB LED (used in assignment 1) as the "walk"/"don't walk" indicator.
 One traffic light is to represent a North-South (NS) road, and the other represents an East-West (EW) road.
-The intersection has a single walk indicator with 2 LEDs: when it is safe to walk across the road, one walk LED will flash.
-When it is not safe to walk across the road, the other walk LED (maybe a red one?) will be on.
+The intersection has a single walk indicator with 2 LEDs: when it is safe to walk across the road, one "walk" LED will flash.
+When it is not safe to walk across the road, the other "don't walk" LED (maybe a red one?) will be on.

 	Attach each discrete LED to a digital pin, making sure that each's path to ground has a series resistor as indicated in the diagram below: